DepartmentOfHealth-htbhf/htbhf-java-common/error_handler/README.md

 Adding `ErrorHandlerConfiguration` to your application context will provide you with the following bean:

-- `errorHnalder`: Controller advice that captures validation exceptions and returns an error response with field information, timestamp and request id. e.g.
+- `errorHandler`: Controller advice that captures validation exceptions and returns an error response with field information, timestamp and request id. e.g.
 ```
 {
     "fieldErrors": [